Trust Center · Security · Governance

 ResendTransactional emailUS

-Please do not access data that is not your own, perform testing on production parent or child accounts, or run automated scanners that degrade service.
-Good-faith research is welcome.
+We welcome responsible disclosure.
+Please don't access data that isn't your own, test against production parent or child accounts, or run scanners that degrade service.
+Good-faith research is welcome — we credit researchers in our disclosure log with your permission.